Thibaud-43/Thibaud-43/README.md

 ### Hi there 👋

+I'm a french student at 42 school.
+I am also titular of an MBA in finance.
+If you want to discuss about development or finance, this is the list of what i'm working on :

 - 🔭 I’m currently working on creating my own shell in C.
 - 🌱 I’m currently learning python and machine learning.